MKVarun/Speech-enhancement-GAN/README.md

 - The training set explores 40 different noisy conditions with 10 types of noise and 4 SNR each (15, 10, 5, and 0 dB).
 - The test set comprises 20 different noisy conditions with 5 types of noise and 4 SNR each (17.5, 12.5, 7.5, and 2.5 dB).
 - The train and test set contains 11572 and 824 utterances, respectively.

+### Preprocessing
+- The input signals are downsampled from 48kHz to 16kHz and applied a pre-emphasis of 0.95.
+64-channel gammatone features are extracted using 20ms Hamming window with 50% (10 ms) overlap with adjacent frames.
+- The log-spectrum is computed from the gammatone features.
+- We experiment the effect of normalisation (log-spectrum values restricted between 0-1) and standardisation i.e., mean normalisation on the model performance, and establish that normalisation is more preferable.
+- Each audio spectrum is further subdivided into 64\*64 log-patches.
+- These patches are created using a sliding window with 50% overlap during training and no overlap for test set.
 ## Architecture details

 <div align="center">